 With its release, the new MacOS brings with it a laundry list of changes, including a host of new features, a few updated apps, and the demise of a beloved app.
-But among these features, five of them really stand out from the rest.
-Here are the five best features to expect from MacOS Catalina.
+But among these features, five really stand out from the rest.
+Here are the five best features in MacOS Catalina.

-MacOS Catalina will also offer second screen support for iPads.
+MacOS Catalina also offers second screen support for iPads.
 Known as Sidecar, the feature essentially allows Mac users to utilize their iPads as a companion second screen for their Macs.
-And Sidecar offers second screen support in two meaningful ways.
-You can drag windows from your Mac to your iPad and use it just as you would an external monitor, or you can pair your iPad with an Apple Pencil and make changes that are reflected on the Mac.
+Sidecar offers second screen support in two meaningful ways: you can drag windows from your Mac to your iPad and use it just as you would an external monitor, or you can pair your iPad with an Apple Pencil and make changes that are reflected on the Mac.

 According to Apple, Sidecar can be used wired or wirelessly.
-But it’s worth noting that for the wireless version to work, you’ll need to stay within ten meters of your Mac for it to work.
+But it’s worth noting that for the wireless version to work, you’ll need to stay within ten meters of your Mac.
 Sidecar also offers support for Touch Bar if the apps you’re using with Sidecar also support Touch Bar.
 These Touch Bar controls should appear at the bottom of your iPad screen when turned on.

-Managing your family’s screen time might be a little easier now that the Screen Time app has finally made it to MacOS.
-Especially since, as Apple notes, Catalina’s Screen Time allows users to set App Limits across all of your Apple devices and not just your Mac.
+Managing your family’s screen time is now quite a bit easier that the Screen Time app has finally made it to macOS Catalina.
+Catalina’s updated Screen Time app allows users to not only set App Limits on the macOS device but all of your Apple devices.

 This app lets you set Communication Limits to help stop your children from talking to strangers online and generates reports that showcase how users spend their screen time.

 The app also boasts a One More Minute feature to extend your screen time once you reach the limit.